The Crake Lectureship in Classical Studies

 Our Crake Doctoral Fellow in Classics for 2016-17 was Chelsea Gardner (seen right).
 In March, she presented her lecture titled "Show Me The Mani: Caves, Pirates, & Death in Greek Antiquity" at the Owens Art Gallery.

-The Fellow for the 2017-18 academic year will be Simeon Ehrlich from Stanford University.
+The Fellow for the 2017-18 academic year is Simeon Ehrlich from Stanford University.

 The Crake Travelling Scholarship For Summer Study in Greece or Italy